 - 1/4 cup grated Parmesan cheese

-- 8 oz cannellini beans, drained and rinsed
+- Half of a 15.5-oz can cannellini beans drained and rinsed

 - Set a skillet over medium heat and add sausage.
 Break up the sausage into small pieces as it cooks for about 7-8 minutes, or until it's browned and fully cooked.
 Set aside.